 Take care of birds

 Don’t you just love feeding birds?
 I surely do.
 It brings me great joy to have feathered friends in my garden.
+That’s why I’ve put up a few bird feeders, both in the front yard and the back garden.
 It’s not just fun, it’s important too.
 Birds need our help in winter, because they don’t hibernate.
 They go on and need their energy.
 During the really cold periods it’s best to give them high fat food, like sunflower seeds, peanuts and meal worms.
 But some birds really love fruit too.
 If you put out a variety of food, you usually get a variety of birds as well.

 Squirrels will love you for feeding the birds too.
 They are experts in getting their share as well.
 Squirrels really know how to make sure to get there share of bird food, don’t they!
 I wish I had squirrels in my garden.
 If you do, give them a few nuts from me, will you?
 To give squirrels a warm welcome, you could think about giving them their own place: a squirrel nest box.